instatdealii/idealii/Readme.md

 ---------------------------------------------------------------------
 --->

-# ideal.II an extension to deal.II for tensor-product space-time finit elements
+# ideal.II an extension to deal.II for tensor-product space-time finite elements
 This library provides classes and functions to solve instationary partial differential equations by using space-time finite elements i.e. finite elements in both time and space.
 It heavily builds on the 1 to 3d finite element capabilities of [deal.II](www.dealii.org)